 Consumer debt is sky-rocketing

-While our collective spending has made the top 1% more prosperous, it has also led us (mere mortals) into debt.
-Lots of debt:
+While our collective spending has made the top 1% filthy-rich, it has also led us (mere mortals) further into debt.
+LOTS of debt:

-- In 2019, US consumer debt hit $14trillion (that’s $14,000,000,000,000) or almost $43,000 for each American, surpassing the debt levels experienced at the outset of the Global Financial Crisis (GFC) in 2008.
-While primarily driven by mortgages (remember the house size increase mentioned earlier?), it’s still a scary number.
-In 2017, American households spent 26% of their disposable income on non-housing-related consumer debt, compared with less than 23% at the end of the GFC and 16% in 1992.
+- In July 2025, US consumer debt hit USD17.94 trillion (that’s USD17,940,000,000,000) or USD51,662 for each American, surpassing the debt levels experienced at the outset of the Global Financial Crisis (GFC) in 2008.
+While primarily driven by mortgages (74%) – remember the house size increase mentioned earlier? – it’s still a scary number.
+It also means that American households spend 26% of their disposable income on non-housing-related consumer debt, compared with less than 23% at the end of the GFC and 16% in 1992.

 We’ve become slaves

-Instead of spending more time with our loved ones, on our health or becoming better human beings, we work long hours (and even multiple jobs) to afford bigger houses and more stuff.
-Our lifestyles have become increasingly unhealthy โ for ourselves and our planet.
+Instead of spending more time with our loved ones, on our health or on becoming better human beings, we work long hours (and even multiple jobs) to afford bigger houses and more stuff.
+Our lifestyles have become increasingly unhealthy – for ourselves and our planet.

 Consumerism has turned us into mindless slaves | Photo by Clker Free Vector Images on Pixabay